Xiaomi: Regulations and lawsuits

-Shut down of Australia store

-In March 2014, Xiaomi Store Australia (an unrelated business) began selling Xiaomi mobile phones online in Australia through its website, XiaomiStore.com.au.
-However, Xiaomi soon "requested" that the store be shut down by 25 July 2014.
-On 7 August 2014, shortly after sales were halted, the website was taken down.
-An industry commentator described the action by Xiaomi to get the Australian website closed down as unprecedented, saying, "I’ve never come across this [before].
-It would have to be a strategic move."
-At the time this left only one online vendor selling Xiaomi mobile phones into Australia, namely Yatango (formerly MobiCity), which was based in Hong Kong.
-This business closed in late 2015.

-Temporary ban in India due to patent infringement

-On 9 December 2014, the High Court of Delhi granted an ex parte injunction that banned the import and sale of Xiaomi products in India.
-The injunction was issued in response to a complaint filed by Ericsson in connection with the infringement of its patent licensed under fair, reasonable, and non-discriminatory licensing.
+On 9 December 2014, the Delhi High Court granted an ex parte injunction that banned the import and sale of Xiaomi products in India.
+The injunction was issued in response to a complaint filed by Ericsson in connection with the infringement of its patent licensed under reasonable and non-discriminatory licensing.
 The injunction was applicable until 5 February 2015, the date on which the High Court was scheduled to summon both parties for a formal hearing of the case.
 On 16 December, the High Court granted permission to Xiaomi to sell its devices running on a Qualcomm-based processor until 8 January 2015.
 Xiaomi then held various sales on Flipkart, including one on 30 December 2014.
 Its flagship Xiaomi Redmi Note 4G phone sold out in six seconds.
 A judge extended the division bench's interim order, allowing Xiaomi to continue the sale of Qualcomm chipset-based handsets until March 2018.

-U.S. sanctions due to ties with People's Liberation Army

-In January 2021, the United States government named Xiaomi as a company "owned or controlled" by the People's Liberation Army and thereby prohibited any American company or individual from investing in it.
-However, the investment ban was blocked by a US court ruling after Xiaomi filed a lawsuit in the United States District Court for the District of Columbia, with the court expressing skepticism regarding the government's national security concerns.
-Xiaomi denied the allegations of military ties and stated that its products and services were of civilian and commercial use.
-In May 2021, Xiaomi reached an agreement with the Defense Department to remove the designation of the company as military-linked.

-Lawsuit by KPN alleging patent infringement

 On 19 January 2021, KPN, a Dutch landline and mobile telecommunications company, sued Xiaomi and others for patent infringement.
-KPN filed similar lawsuits against Samsung in 2014 and 2015 in a court in the US.
+In October 2023, the Regional Court of Duesseldorf stopped hearing the lawsuit in favor of the request of Xiaomi.